 The goal of NHSMUN is to provide a professional and engaging conference, creating an atmosphere most conducive to learning.
 By utilizing engaging educational tools and resources in and out of our committee sessions, NHSMUN is committed to IMUNA’s mission of “education through simulation.”
 NHSMUN strives to enhance delegates’ learning experiences in an impactful and enjoyable way through its conference programming.
-Aside from top-quality United Nations body simulations, as part of its focus on the experiential learning experience, NHSMUN offers additional educational programming to expand the delegate and faculty experience, ranging from informational college and organizational presentations to engaging guest speakers, mission visits, and skill-building workshops. all of which use the United Nations Sustainable Development Goals (SDGs) as a lens.
+Aside from top-quality United Nations body simulations, as part of its focus on the experiential learning experience, NHSMUN offers a robust series of educational programming to expand the delegate and faculty experience, ranging from engaging guest speakers, mission visits, and skill-building workshops. all of which use the United Nations Sustainable Development Goals (SDGs) as a lens.

-Our location in New York City, surrounded by offices of Permanent Missions to the United Nations as well as the United Nations Headquarters itself, provides the perfect backdrop for a robust international affairs experience and a broadening of global issues awareness.
+Our location in New York City, surrounded by offices of Permanent Missions to the United Nations as well as the United Nations Headquarters itself, provides the perfect backdrop for an incredible international affairs experience and a broadening of global issues awareness.
 NHSMUN presents an opportunity for students to discover their future as true global citizens.
-Our guest speaker program will allow delegates to understand how the contemporary global issues discussed in their committees apply to real people and situations across the world and will encourage them to take action to make a difference in their local communities after the conference.
+Our visiting experts program will allow delegates to understand how the contemporary global issues discussed in their committees apply to real people and situations across the world and will encourage them to take action to make a difference in their local communities after the conference.
 Our Committee Directors strive to connect delegate debate and solutions to real-world events and communities through a variety of multimedia and educational tools.

-Many students who participate in Model UN simulations have an educational background and academic tools that exceed those of their young peers around the world.
-Thus, in addition to learning about solving global issues, NHSMUN challenges its delegates to experience the power of generosity and service in addressing task of resolving problems by participating in service learning project fundraising prior to and during the conference—uniting behind specific issues and organizations that are directly related to topics discussed in committee.
+In addition to learning about the best ways to address global issues, NHSMUN challenges its delegates to experience the power of generosity and service in resolving problems by participating in a service learning project prior to and during the conference—uniting behind specific issues and organizations that are directly related to topics discussed in committee.
 These extensive programming options allow our delegates to truly engage in their role as model diplomats and global citizens.